 Processes for getting criminal records checks abroad vary between countries.

-You must have a policy on employing ex-offenders if you carry out criminal records checks.
-You must show the policy to any applicant who asks for it.
+Employers must have a policy on employing ex-offenders if they carry out criminal records checks.
+They must show the policy to any applicant who asks for it.

 Download a sample policy on the recruitment of ex-offenders.